sidilabs/mock-server-api/README.md

 ## The current mock-server project

 - Inside `/mocks/stubs` there are some folders that can be discarded, they are there to be used as a sample;

+- The folder `/mocks/stubs/projects` use the api generation with urlParams and generated fields